LanguageXange/CoolTimer/README.md

 (I'm still trying to figure out how to incorporate two files into one document and make sure all the functions work properly!)
 - If users enter invalid number (e.g. negative or greater than 60) for seconds, alert the users and make sure the timer display correctly
 - countdown.js code copied from JS30 project by Wes Bos (check out his tutorial to learn more about how timer is made!)
+- add a function to freeze / unfreeze the input once users start the timer
+- understand the logic behind how start/stop/pause buttons work and make sure to disable stop/pause buttons when users haven't started the timer.

 Still editing this readme document...